 The wife’s appeal was allowed and she was granted leave to initiate property proceedings.

 Actively deciding to formalise your property affairs with a former partner can be a daunting step to take.
 However, as established above, often it is very important to have an enforceable agreement in place after separation so as to protect your interests.
-If you are considering a family law property settlement, call Michell Meares, Family Lawyer on 4324 7699 to find out where you stand.
+If you are considering a family law property settlement, call Amelia Cox, Family Lawyer on 4324 7699 to find out where you stand.
 Or why not attend our next Free Information evening.
 Information and registration details can be found at